uc-berkeley-w215/spring2021/schedule/unit-10.md

 ### Assignments due

 - [Revise your project proposal](../project/README.md#unit-10-before-the-live-session)
 - If you have a protocol including an interview/survey, have it taken by at least three friends/relatives and be prepared to comment on how you changed it based on what you heard/observed.
-In you don't have an interview/survey yet, please prepare one so you could describe it to the class and receive feedback.
+If you don't have an interview/survey yet, please prepare one so you could describe it to the class and receive feedback.

 ### Synchronous discussion agenda